-In the event that a student believes that their individual circumstances have not been fully taken into account when raising their concern or grievance having exhausted the associated policies and procedures and NUKH or its Colleges has failed to deliver the appropriate learning opportunities as laid out in clause 6 of the Terms and Conditions, then compensation may be an appropriate course of action but will not be considered until the outcome of a complaint or grievance is known.
+In the event that a student believes that their individual circumstances have not been fully taken into account when raising their concern or grievance and having exhausted the associated policies and procedures and NUKH or its Colleges has failed to deliver the appropriate learning opportunities as laid out in clause 6 of the Terms and Condition.
+Compensation may be an appropriate course of action but will not be considered until the outcome of a complaint or grievance is known.

-If a programme ceases to run within a College, or the College closes during the programme impacting the students' ability to complete their enrolled programme, the College will communicate such information and outline options as described within the Student Protection Plan.
+If a programme ceases to run within a College, or the College closes during the programme impacting the student's ability to complete their enrolled programme, the College will communicate such information and outline options as described within the Student Protection Plan.

 In the event that a change of location or provider is required, consideration of compensation arrangements will be given where students may be able to claim travel expenses.
-Students may claim the full amount of the travel; however, NUKH will calculate the difference in cost of the travel to the main campus to the alternative location.
+Students may claim the full amount of the travel however NUKH will calculate the difference in cost of the travel to the main campus to the alternative location.

 In the event that transferring to another NUKH College is not possible, the College will refund tuition fees based on the proportion of completed study time and in line with clauses 6 and 8 of the Terms and Conditions.
+Any approved refunds by the College will be initiated within 14 days of the decision being made.